njhoffman/debugger-256/README.md

   trace | 6

 Each will output as different color, and optionally be filtered by a configuration file.
+The basic idea is to differentiate your logging messages into these different levels, which when combined with filtering allows one to quickly see very detailed output for some subystems without being cluttered by messages from other subsystems.

 ```javascript
 var createDebug = require('debugger-256')('app');